-Rev. Reno Ohrler Service - for outstanding service.
+Fred Ohrler Service - need to a student who exhibits exemplary community service.
 Grace Lee Peace - rising seniors who have demonstrated an extraordinary dedication to peace and social justice.
 Pearl Foundation - students with need who have been out of school for five years or more.
 Joshua Peterson Memorial - deserving students with demonstrated financial need.
-Norm Propst Work - For outstanding work.
+Norm Propst Work - need.

 Racial and Ethnic Students - racial/ethnic minority students with demonstrated financial need.
 Linda Read - need.

 Fleet and Laura Reeves - needy student from western North Carolina.
-Verne Rhoades - worthy, hard-working students from Buncombe County, North Carolina, only.
-Ada Rice and Beatrice Rice Wells Memorial - preference to descendants or relatives of those who attended Asheville Normal and Teachers' College.
+Verne and Dorothea Rhoades - need, with preference to students from Buncombe County, North Carolina, or Western North Carolina.
+Ada Rice and Beatrice Rice Wells Memorial - need with preference to descendants or relatives of those who attended Asheville Normal and Teachers College.
 Dick and Julia Richards - international students.
 Lunsford Richardson - international students.
 Alcwyn and Billie Roberts - need.